 Our class will have a moderated discord community where you can post and answer questions.

 The student will need access to a web browser for the YouTube video feed and a web browser for the Desmos activities.
 If you have a second device or a second monitor, then they won't have to switch back and forth between the lesson video and the activity.

 A tiny screen could make it challenging to interact with some Desmos activities.
 A touch tablet could work, though the interactions will go much more smoothly with a keyboard.
 We strongly recommend the student use a computer during class.

 What if we have multiple children who want to take the course?
 Does this registration allow them all to participate?

 No. While multiple people could, in theory, share an activity screen and work through the challenges together, the student who is completing the work will be the one who learns the most.
 We are paying for individual student licenses from the curriculum creators (Desmos) so each student will need their own license for the activities.
-If you have multiple children who will be taking the same course, contact us about setting up a second or third license if you have additional children who want to participate.
+You can contact us about a discount for a second or third license if you have additional children who want to participate.

 What is the expectation of parents?

 Ask your child to teach you the topic of the day and to show you their work.
 They'll be completing some pretty cool tasks, so this is your chance to cheer them on.